 Geography and Population

-The Macao Special Administrative Region (MSAR) is a part of China’s territory.
-It is located on the Southeast coast of China to the west of the Pearl River Delta.
-Bordering on Guangdong Province, it locates 60km from Hong Kong and 145km from the city of Guangzhou.
-Local time is eight hours ahead of Greenwich Mean Time.Area
+The Macao Special Administrative Region (MSAR) is an integral part of the People’s Republic of China.
+Situated at the mouth of the Pearl River Delta (PRD) and bordering on Guangdong Province, Macao is 60 kilometres from Hong Kong, and located at latitude 22º12’40”N and longitude 113º32’22”E. Macao time is eight hours ahead of Greenwich Mean Time.Area

-Due to land reclamation along its coastline, Macao has grown in land area from 11.6 square kilometres in 1912 to 30.3 square kilometres.
+Due to land reclamation along its coastline, Macao has grown in land area from 11.6 square kilometres in 1912 to 32.9 square kilometres.
+The Hengqin campus of the University of Macau covers an area of one square kilometre.
 Macao consists of the Macao peninsula and the two islands of Taipa and Coloane.
 Three bridges, Nobre de Carvalho Bridge, Friendship Bridge (Ponte da Amizade) and Sai Van Bridge, link the peninsula to Taipa, while the two islands are linked by COTAI Reclamation Area.Population